vuejs/eslint-plugin-vue/docs/rules/require-prop-comment.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/require-prop-comment
-description: require that props have a comment
+description: require props to have a comment
 ---
 # vue/require-prop-comment

-> require that props have a comment
+> require props to have a comment

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>